Ultimate Turkey Recipe

 As with chicken, be sure to take the breast meat to ~155°-160° F, in the coolest, deepest part of the breast.
 But wait, you thought 165° F was the safe temp for poultry?
 Yes, sort of.

-The USDA Food Safety and Inspection Service in this article recommends a minimum internal temp of poultry to be 165° F, which is in effect the “instant kill” temp for poultry microbes.
+The USDA Food Safety and Inspection Service recommends a minimum internal temp of poultry to be 165° F, which is in effect the “instant kill” temp for poultry microbes.
 However as the chart shows, as long as the meat stays at 160° F for 27 seconds, or even 155° F if held there for 1.3 minutes, it’s safe.
 We recommend pulling the turkey off the cooker when it hits between 155° F and 160° F in the coolest part of the breast, since it’s a slow rise to get it there and carryover cooking will hold the meat there for plenty of time after it’s removed from the grill, perhaps even allowing it to rise a couple degrees further.

 You likely already have a good quality digital meat thermometer if you’ve been grilling and smoking prior to doing a turkey.
 If not, it’s mandatory you get one.
 DO NOT rely on the pop-up thermometers that come with your turkey, in fact just throw it away.
 Pop-up plastic turkey thermometers are set to pop at an average temp of 180° F. Your breast meat will be dry cardboard at this temp!
 Please, for the sake of everyone at your table, use a good digital thermometer!
 You will prevent everyone from getting ill, or chewing on dry overcooked meat.

-We like to use the quad-probe, extended range Maverick XR-50 (that we co-developed!) but there are many similar ones to choose from.
+We like to use the quad-probe, extended range SnS-500 Digital Thermometer, but there are many similar ones to choose from.
 With a wireless dual- or quad-probe thermometer, you can use one probe to monitor the grate temp where the turkey sits and one probe to monitor the temp of one or more pieces of meat.
 You can set alarms then go inside to visit with friends and family while your thermometer keeps you informed of your exact cooking temps – no guesswork, no hassle.
 Another recommendation is to use an instant-read thermometer.
 Then, when the breast leave-in probe reads 155° – 160° F you can use the instant read to spot-check other parts, or the other breast, to be sure the turkey is at a safe temp everywhere, but not overcooked anywhere!
 When the breasts reach 155° – 160° F, the other parts of the turkey (legs, thighs, wings) will be higher in temp, closer to 175° F perhaps, and this is ok.
 Dark meat can stand a much higher internal temperature and still remain palatable.
 In fact, dark meat taken just up to the safe temp of 160° -165° F can still have an unappetizing slimy texture, so it actually benefits from a higher finished temp.

 A spatchcocked/butterflied turkey may not have the same tray appeal as a classically cooked whole turkey, but that can more than be made up for with the flavor and texture.
 Slice the meat up, leaving skin on the slices where possible.
 Do it while it’s hot, serve promptly and do not cover or ‘tent’ the meat with foil.
 Covering or tenting will cause steam to build up and soften that crispy skin we’ve worked so hard to achieve.